 What is it?

-Is it safe for me / children / pets?
+Is it safe for me, my children and pets?

-Obviously this is a really important aspect to selling products because you don’t want to risk any accidents happening.
-Provide customers a clear visual who your products are safe or not safe for, especially when it comes to allergies, children and pets.
+Obviously, this is a really important aspect of selling products because you don’t want to risk any accidents happening.
+Provide customers a clear visual of who your products are safe or not safe for, especially when it comes to allergies, children and pets.

 How big or small is it?